-- c.
-Then based on the Distribution selected, enter additional settings: - Mean radius: The mean particle radius. - Sigma: The standard deviation for the chosen length unit. - Alpha: A dimensionless shape factor that should vary between 1.5 and 10.
+- Mean radius The mean particle radius. - Sigma The standard deviation for the chosen length unit. - Alpha A dimensionless shape factor that should vary between 1.5 and 10. - Fraction offset The fraction offset applied to the mean radius to shift the start of the distribution.
+This must be greater than or equal to zero, and less than 0.95.